Wound and Hyperbaric Center

 grafts, and the management of wounds in radated tissue.

-Our hyperbaric facility offers Sechrist monoplace chambers.
+Our hyperbaric facility offers two Sechrist monoplace chambers.
 A hyperbaric

 chamber is necessary to adjust the ambient pressure required for hyperbaric